Creating different cheese characteristics

 Harder cheeses undergo more complex processing, and there are two main groups:

-- Those with a simple microflora made using mesophilic starters.
+- Those with a simple microbiota made using mesophilic starters.

 - Swiss cheese varieties made using thermophilic starter bacteria, which can withstand higher processing temperatures.
 Subsequent growth of propionic acid-producing bacteria during ripening contributes to the flavour of these cheeses and also creates characteristic gas holes or ‘eyes’.